 Summer of 2020 – Week 13

-Rather than start another training plan between now and the fall, I decided to just focus on getting my overall pace for the week under 10:00.
-And, I continued mulling over whether I was fit enough to do the 2020 Virtual Boston Marathon.
+Rather than create another training plan between now and the 2020 Virtual Boston Marathon, I decided to just focus on getting the overall pace of my runs under sub-10:00 pace.

 Training Schedule